 See a movie at the Cumberland Drive-In.
 Experience old-fashioned fun at one of only approximately 300 drive-in theatres remaining in the United States.
 Operating every Friday, Saturday, and Sunday evening, a second feature is always included with the price of admission.

 Kayak along the Susquehanna River.
 If you don't have your own, rent a kayak (or a canoe or SUP) at Susquehanna Outfitters and enjoy a day on the water.

 Explore City Island.
 This 63-acre island in the Susquehanna River provides all the summertime fun you can handle with the Pride of the Susquehanna Riverboat, a carousel, mini train, arcade, batting cages, and miniature golf course with great water views.
 (NOTE: The baseball season has been postponed so the Harrisburg Senators minor league baseball team is not playing.)

 Enjoy waterfront dining.
-Along the Susquehanna River, Dukes Riverside Bar and Grille, Dockside Willies, and RockBass Grill all have their own charm and unique menu options.
+Along the Susquehanna River, Dukes Riverside Bar and Grille and Dockside Willies both have their own charm and unique menu options.
 They offer some of the finest outdoor dining in Central Pennsylvania.

 Explore the Cumberland Valley Railroad Museum.
 Located inside a renovated 1956 50-foot long boxcar, the museum is the focal point of the Shippensburg Station trailhead of the Cumberland Valley Rail Trail.

 You may have noticed a number of ice cream shops on our summer bucket list.
-Check out our Ice Cream Trail for a list of other great locations to enjoy this favorite summer treat.
+Sign up for the free digital passport, check-in at participating locations, and win prizes.